-- First, ensure the water is connected to storage tanks, the system is filled with water and all valves between the tanks and the water heater are open. - Open the cold side and hot side water isolation valve fully at the inlets to the water heater. - Switch on the electrical supply at the isolating switch to the water heater.
+- First, ensure the water is connected to storage tanks, the system is filled with water and all valves between the tanks and the water heater are open. - Switch on the electrical supply at the isolating switch to the water heater.